By Stephen Hartshorne

 But I think what moved me most was the passion and energy with which the Estonians have embraced the opportunities that come with economic, political and artistic freedom.

 They’re on the cutting edge of cyberspace.
 Skype was invented here.
-NATO has their Cyber Warfare Center here.
+NATO has its Cyber Warfare Center here.

 They faced some difficult sacrifices in transitioning to a free economy, but they made them, and now they have one of the strongest economies in Europe.